How to Use PDFs with Revit

 One Size Does Not Fit All

-As many engineering designers know, “one size fits all” does not necessarily apply when it comes to working in Revit.
-Importing issues are constant and end-users need to be savvy when it comes to the different pieces and requirements such as the PDF itself, the version of the software, and the desired look of the document prior to selecting an approach.
+As many engineering designers know, “one size fits all” does not necessarily apply when working in Revit.
+Importing issues are constant, and end-users must be savvy regarding the different pieces and requirements, such as the PDF itself, the software version, and the document’s desired look, before selecting an approach.

-Since much of this work is artistic in nature, no one solution will produce the same desired output appearance every time.
+Since much of this work is artistic, no one solution will produce the same desired output appearance every time.
 Nor are the presented solutions for daily problems the only available options.

-All problems, as tedious as they may be, come with many forms of rewarding creative solutions!
-Take comfort knowing that by using this method, you can meet your project deadline while your desired design information is portrayed without the extra time and effort required to create the media from scratch.
+As tedious as they may be, all problems come with many forms of rewarding creative solutions!
+Take comfort in knowing that this method allows you to meet your project deadline while your desired design information is portrayed without the extra time and effort required to create the media from scratch.